Uday-Virani/Insurance-Prediction-Project/README.md

 Data Preprocessing : Handling missing values, encoding categorical variables, and feature scaling.
 Exploratory Data Analysis (EDA) : Insights into the distribution of features and relationships between variables.
 Model Building : Training machine learning models (e.g., Logistic Regression, Decision Trees, Random Forest) to predict the likelihood of a customer purchasing insurance.
+Hyperparameter Tuning : Optimizing model performance using RandomizedSearchCV.
-Model Evaluation : Assessing model performance using metrics like accuracy, precision, recall, and AUC scores.
+Model Evaluation : Assessing model performance using metrics like accuracy, precision, recall, and F1-scores.
-Hyperparameter Tuning : Optimizing model performance using GridSearchCV.
+Model Save : Model saved by using Joblib which can be used without retraining in future.

 ## Streamlit App: Insurance_prediction_Streamlit.py
 This is a web application built using Streamlit, which allows users to: